 City improvements started in 2017 and have most recently included the installation of a fire table with custom benches wrapping around the table that offer seating to enjoy this amenity.

 But even with a place-making destination as the goal, there wasn't unlimited real estate to work with.
-Which played a part in choosing this amenity to accomplish the city's goals.
+This played a part in choosing this amenity to accomplish the city's goals.

 "We wanted to provide amenities that fit and the fire table is an amenity that doesn't take up an awful lot of space," says McGrath.
 "It was also viewed as a feature where people could come and just sit and relax, carry on a conversation with their friends or family."

 But the design of the L-shaped benches wrapping the fire table, was not the first design choice.
 It was originally proposed to have limestone boulders for seating on one side of the table and bench seating on the other.
 But just before construction started, the public-private partnership decided not to go forward with the limestone benches.

 After reviewing with Zach Simpson, the Project Lead with Strand & Associates, the lead design team for all the city square work, they decided to expand the bench seating around the table.

 "Zach provided us with the original drawing from paper that showed the black rail structure for the bench and the brown slats," explains McGrath.
 "That was something that caught our eye right away and we liked it."

 In addition to an aesthetic appeal, the city had a desire that the seating required no maintenance.
 This led to a material selection of recycled plastic.

 "I know there's wood out there that is low maintenance, but not no maintenance," says McGrath.
 "That's what was driving that decision."